In this modern age, where we seem so far removed from the expectations of our own parents or grandparents- where a look would stop you in your tracks.

 - I and ME are not the center of the known universe-and YET they do matter a great deal.

-These children are citizens of the world and need to learn limits, boundaries, respect for others and themselves.
-They need to know that their decisions, ideas, behaviors all have an influence on the world as we all experience it.
+Our children are citizens of the world and need to learn limits, boundaries, respect for others and themselves.
+They need to know that their decisions, ideas, behaviors all have an influence on the world as we experience it.

-When parents feel challenged by the 'kids of today', and the attitudes of the peer cultures from ages 6 to18 to24, it's difficult sometimes to find an ally who can hear what you're experiencing because it stirs up all kinds of emotional 'stuff'.
-When the social and economic pressures of living in the area come to bear upon our children, it can be difficult to have those needed conversations about what thing just happened and what to do about it!
+When parents feel challenged by their children, and the attitudes of the peer cultures from ages 6 to18 to24, it's difficult sometimes to find an ally who can hear what you're experiencing because it stirs up all kinds of emotional 'stuff'.
+When the social and interactional pressures of living in the area come to bear upon our children, it can be difficult to have those needed conversations about what's happening and what to do about it!

 Being able to process some of those issues in the safety of a judgement free and essentially neutral context - out of the fray- can be really restorative and help parents develop strategies to bridge the gap and deepen relationships.
 Using the therapy venue to process that experience can foster and develop a nurturing, interactive, and collabortive approach to bridging the GAP between parents and their kids.

 When searching for expertise or knowledge about "parenting", what is sometimes missing is the proper objective place to process the concerns, unique family dynamics, and unclear expectations on all sides that collide into the discomfort and conflict and disconnection between family members.
 The conversation about our own reactions and experiences as a parent can unlock some of the barriers to 'nurture' and care.